DS-100/fa23/syllabus.md

 We will be following the [EECS departmental policy on Academic Honesty](https://eecs.berkeley.edu/resources/students/academic-dishonesty){:target="_blank"}, which states that using work or resources that are not your own or not permitted by the course may lead to disciplinary actions, including a failing grade in the course.

 **Assignments.** Data science is a collaborative activity.
 While you may talk with others about the homework and projects, we ask that you write your solutions individually in your own words. **If you do discuss the assignments with others please include their names at the top of your notebook.** Restated, you and your friends are encouraged to discuss course content and approaches to problem-solving, but you are not allowed to share your code nor answers with other students, nor are you allowed to post your assignment solutions publicly.
 Doing so is considered academic misconduct.
-We will be running advanced plagiarism detection programs on all assignments.
-Use of AI-assisted methods, such as ChatGPT, to generate written or code solutions to assignments is prohibited.
+We will be running advanced plagiarism detection programs on all assignments. **Use of AI-assisted methods, such as ChatGPT, to generate written or code solutions to assignments is prohibited.
+Usage of past assignment solutions is also prohibited.**

 **Exams.** Cheating on exams is a serious offense.
 We have methods of detecting cheating on exams – so don’t do it!
 Students caught cheating on any exam will fail this course.